oSoWoSo/disroot-howto/pages/02.tutorials/03.Email/01.Alias/02.thunderbird/docs.en.md

 ![](en/identity_default.gif)

 # Send email
-To send email with your new alias, just click on the **"Form"** field and select alias you want to use from the dropdown menu, when composing your mail.
+To send email with your new alias, just click on the **"From"** field and select alias you want to use from the dropdown menu, when composing your mail.

 ![](en/identity_send.gif)